lassisg/lassisg/README.md

 ## Hi!
-I'm Leandro, a passionate developer.
+I'm Leandro, a passionate developer

 I love to solve problems using any programming language.
 For the past year, I enrolled in a Biomedical Engineer Master course and developed some cool projects, such as: